alualu628628/Autonomous-Outdoor-Scanning-via-Online-Topological-and-Geometric-Path-Optimization/readme.md

 ## Parameters
-Output the result in your own path, please modify below codes in `/topo_confidence_map/launch/mapping.launch`
+Output the result in your own path, please modify below codes in `/topo_confidence_map/launch/mapping.launch`:
 ```
 <arg name="fileoutputpath" default="/home/yourname/"/>
 ```
-SLAM and ground detection parameters are list in `loam_velodyne/launch/loam_velodyne.launch` Mapping parameters are list in `topo_confidence_map/launch/mapping.launch`
+<br>SLAM and ground detection parameters are list in `loam_velodyne/launch/loam_velodyne.launch`.
+<br>Mapping parameters are list in `topo_confidence_map/launch/mapping.launch`.

 ## Issues
 Issues occur mainly because the version of gcc, g++, or other third-party libraries in customized system are too old.
-The following env configuration problems and corresponding solutions may be useful:
+The following env configuration problems and corresponding solutions may be helpful:

 <br>1.
 Could not find a package configuration file provided by "move_base_msgs" with any of the following names: